MacPass/MacPass/README.md

 * Binary releases (0.2.x - 0.3.x):
   * KDBX DeletedObjects are stripped on save.
 This will break synchronisation features!
 * Binary releases (since 0.4.x):
-  * KDBX History is not supported
+  * KDBX History is only preseverd.
+Editting doesn't create new history entries

 ##System Requirement